Wildlife share Ouray with us in exchange for the occasional glimpse.

 has wandered into town a few times.

 She and a couple of other young bear made Ouray their personal playground a couple of summers ago, and it almost became the norm to see them at least a few times a week lumbering down the side streets and alleys.
-Not as often this year, thanks to stricter rules regarding garbage disposal, and a more conscious town as a whole.
+Not as often over the past couple of years, thanks to stricter rules regarding garbage disposal, and a more conscious town as a whole.

 Summer at the Box Canyon Lodge